Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Experimental setup

 During beam tests, a set of scintillators (coupled with photomultipliers) is installed on the mechanical frames inside the bunker (internal scintillators) and their coincidence with two external scintillators triggers the data acquisition during the beam spill.

-Figure \ref{fig:bunker} shows a sketch of the GIF++ bunker, with highlighted the positions of the mechanical supports (black rectangles, at $\approx$3 and 6~m from the source) and of the scintillators (blue rectangles the internal ones and red rectangles the external ones).
+Figure \ref{fig:bunker} shows a sketch of the GIF++ bunker, highlighting the positions of the mechanical supports (black rectangles, at $\approx$ 3 and 6 meters from the source) and of the scintillators (blue rectangles, the internal ones, and red rectangles, the external ones).
 The total trigger area is equal to 10$\times$10~cm$^{2}$.
 Lastly, the $^{137}$Cs source is also highlighted in the figure.